Dr Charles des Portes

 Profile

-I teach political theory at POLIS, and I am a visiting fellow at the Centre for Contemporary Political Theory.
+I am a Teaching Fellow in Political Theory at POLIS, and a member of the Centre for Contemporary Political Theory.
 I specialise in political philosophy, phenomenology, and decolonial thought.

 Research interests